 Proactive Strategies for Health and Financial Wellness

-- Leverage Preventive Care Before You Go: Schedule annual check-ups, screenings, and refill prescriptions before your move to maintain continuity and avoid seeking new providers immediately.
+- Schedule Preventive Care Before You Go: Book annual check-ups, screenings, and prescription refills before your move to maintain continuity and avoid scrambling for new providers right away.

-- Think Health-to-Wealth: The goal is to turn proactive health management into tangible financial benefit.
-Systems that reward preventive actions-like earning credits for wellness activities that can be used for health products or retirement savings-create a powerful incentive to stay engaged with your care during transitions, turning a logistical challenge into a wealth-building opportunity.
+- Think Health-to-Wealth: The idea is to turn proactive health management into real financial gain.
+WellthCare, the first Health-to-Wealth Benefit System, makes that connection automatic: preventive actions during a move earn store rewards and retirement contributions, turning a logistical headache into lasting wealth.
+Some plans reward preventive actions — like earning credits for wellness activities that you can use toward health products or retirement savings.
+That turns a logistical headache into a wealth-building opportunity.

 Common Pitfalls to Avoid